-For works located in lake char or sockeye salmon shore spawning habitat or in shoreline segments having an AHI rank of Moderate, High or Very High, proponents will require the services of a qualified environmental professional to complete a DFO Project Review Application Form and Aquatic Effects Assessment.
+For works located in shoreline segments with sockeye shore spawning or segments having an AHI rank of Moderate, High or Very High, proponents will require the services of a qualified environmental professional to complete a DFO Project Review Application Form and Aquatic Effects Assessment.
 Information contained in this report will assist qualified environmental professionals in their work, but additional studies may be required to address site specific issues and limitations of currently available information.

-The DFO principle of "no net loss" within the Policy for the Management of Fish Habitat (DFO, 2001) applies to all proposals where there is potential for a harmful alteration, disruption or destruction (HADD) of fish habitat.
+The DFO principle of "no net loss" within the Policy for the Management of Fish Habitat (DFO, 1986) applies to all proposals where there is potential for a harmful alteration, disruption or destruction (HADD) of fish habitat.
 In general, this principle is achieved through application of the following hierarchical mitigation options: (1) avoidance of impacts; (2) minimization of unavoidable impacts; and, (3) compensation for residual impacts that cannot be minimized.